chrismolli/wind1_cheatsheet/README.md

 # wind1_cheatsheet
-Super short summary of the Windenergie I class
+Super short summary of the Windenergie I class.
+Feel free to edit and share :)